How Soon Can I Play Sports Again After a Tummy Tuck?

 Contact Us for a Tummy Tuck

 Interested in learning more about a tummy tuck?
-Contact our office to schedule a consultation with skilled plastic surgeon Dr. John Rachel today!
+Contact our office to schedule a consultation with skilled plastic surgeon Dr. John D. Rachel today!
 With his help and guidance, you’ll be on your way to the aesthetically pleasing stomach you’ve always wanted.